 AMX (MM7133 coded '51-32') of 132° Gruppo of 51° Stormo

 132° Gruppo of 51° Stormo 'Ferruccio Serafini' from Istrana were not quite so extravagant when they painted up their AMX (serial MM7133 coded appropriately '51-32') in 'low-vis' markings on the tail only, for this their 65th anniversary year.
-Painted on both sides of the tail is, 'Buscaglia', after Carlo Emanuele Buscaglia, a famous Italian pilot from WW2, who flew the Savoia Marchetti SM.79.
+Painted on both sides of the tail is, 'Buscaglia', after Carlo Emanuele Buscaglia, a famous Italian pilot from World War Two, who flew the Savoia-Marchetti SM.79.
 In 1942 he was shot down by a British Spitfire and declared dead and awarded the Gold Medal of Military Valor 'posthumously'.
 In fact he was rescued by the Allies and held a prisoner of war in the United States.
 Persuaded later to fight for the Allies, he was given the command of the 28th Bomber Wing on July 15, 1944, flying Martin Baltimores from Campio Vesuvio near Naples.
 Sadly just five weeks later, on August 23, his plane crashed on take-off and he died in hospital.

 On the right side only of the AMX tail, is their Squadron emblem dating back to 1944, of a world with four black puma walking over the top with their inscription; 'Sempre I soliti.!'
 (Always the usual!).